 This woman created a Swedish folk dress out of Ikea bagsJune 23, 2016

-Earlier this month, Ikeahackers.net featured a woman named Heidi Mattson who created a Swedish folk dress made entirely of Ikea bags.
-We had to know more, so we contacted Heidi to get the inside scoop on the inspiration behind her dress.
+When we learned that a woman named Heidi Mattson created a Swedish folk dress made entirely of Ikea bags, we had to know more, so we contacted Heidi to get the inside scoop on the inspiration behind her dress.

 Holland-born Heidi Mattson loves the enthusiasm and pride her home country puts into celebrating its national day.
 Mattson moved to Sweden at the age of 24 for love – and she brought some of that same passion along for Sweden’s national day in early June.